 The one thing that helped me get a Job: Activating my Network.

 Most folks will find their eventual job via their network of contacts.
 I have not seen more than a hand full of folks who got a job by dropping their resume off.
-Putting your resume into a job database rarely works either.
+Putting your resume into a job database rarely works, either.
 If you succeed in this, good on you, but maybe it is time to build your network.

 Activating your network means: telling folks you are looking for a new job.
 You don’t need to be blatant, but you do need to be precise.
 Don’t be too vague.
 You want folks to know you are looking.
-An email broadcast may not be required, but make sure folks know you are looking.
+An email broadcast may not be required, but ensure folks know you are looking.